SModelS/smodels/README.rst

 Installation
 ============

-For instructions on how to install SModelS, see INSTALLATION.rst.
+For instructions on how to install SModelS, see INSTALLATION.rst or the `installation section <http://smodels.readthedocs.io/en/latest/Installation.html>`_ in the manual.

 Running SModelS